Animal Kinship Ministry is a service and outreach group at Unity of Houston.

 - Affordable Pet Vaccinations & Basic Pet Wellness

 - Area Wildlife Rescue and Rehabilitation

-Our pets have become an important part of our culture, and more and more places are starting to welcome and accommodate pets.
+Our pets have become an important part of our culture, and many more places are starting to welcome and accommodate pets.
 We all know that pets are living, loving creatures created by God.
 Their spirits and presence in our lives teach us many important lessons, especially how to love.
-Their living spirits are divine, which is demonstrated by their ability to love unconditionally, to remain loyal and steadfast against all adversity, and to remain joyful despite outside circumstances.
-These are qualities which we, as humans, strive to achieve.
+Their living spirits are divine, as demonstrated by their ability to love unconditionally, remain loyal and steadfast against all adversity, and remain joyful despite outside circumstances.
+These are qualities which we as humans strive to achieve.

-Peg Moore, Karen Svetaka, Syndi Lockett, Buddy Lockett, Marta DeFex, Cindy Cline, Sally Strong, Hector Villamizar Jr., Patricia Bernal-Villamizar and Tom Miller
+Peg Moore, Karen Svetaka, Syndi Lockett, Buddy Lockett, Cindy Cline, Sally Strong, Hector Villamizar Jr., Patricia Bernal-Villamizar, and Tom Miller